grom72/daos/docs/admin/common_tasks.md

 ## Server config technique

-- Use the network interface, PMEM, and NVMe from the same NUMA Socket ID for the best performance.
+- Use the network interface, PMem, and NVMe from the same NUMA Socket ID for the best performance.
 - Call `dmg storage scan --verbose` to see the list of devices and their Socket ID.